 It was Judas who was assigned with overseeing the finances, or the purse, for the group (John 12:4-6).
 And, Jesus would’ve been the One who placed Judas in that position.
-(Yes, even before assigning that charge to Judas, Jesus knew Judas to be a thief who could not be trusted.)
+(Yes, even before assigning that charge to Judas, Jesus knew Judas to be a thief who would eventually embezzle from the trust.)

 The term “trust” is often used in legal terminology.
 Collected funds or properties can be held in an account called a “trust.”
 And, the one assigned to oversee that “trust” is known as a “trustee.”
 That title is given regardless of whether the person’s character is trustworthy.

 By assigning Judas over the purse, or trust funds, Judas was given a position of “trust.”
 That means even the detail of Judas’ being assigned overseer, or trustee, of the group’s purse was a fulfillment of prophecy.
 Wow!

 Oh, the fathomless depths of God’s Word.

 It doesn’t stop there!
 In Psalm 41:9, the verse also says the betrayer will lift up “his heel against me.”
-This alludes to another Messianic prophecy, one that was spoken by God after the fall of Adam.
+This refers to an earlier Messianic prophecy that was spoken by God after the fall of Adam.

 “So the LORD God said to the serpent: . . .
 He shall bruise your head, And you shall bruise His heel.”
 (Genesis 3:14-15)

 Satan schemed to kill the Son of God, meaning to bring an end to God’s purpose.
 The devil tried to end Jesus Christ’s mission by enticing men to crucify the Lord.
 But, in essence, all the devil did was strike at the Lord’s heel.

 For when Jesus lay down His life at Calvary, that was His mission.
 There, Jesus bruised the head of that serpent Satan, with a fatal blow.
-As Jesus was raised from the grave on the third day!
+For, Jesus was raised from the grave on the third day!